-The Corporation historically has received operating income through Lake County.
-This money represents five percent of the total taxes collected including applicable penalties and interest received by the County when delinquent property taxes are collected.
-Pursuant to ORC 321.263, the penalties and interest collected by the County when taxes are paid and then are distributed to the Corporation upon the Corporation's written request.
+The Corporation historically has received a portion of its operating income through Lake County.
+This money represents five percent of the total delinquent taxes, penalties, and interest collected by the County when received.
+The five percent is then distributed to the Corporation, upon the Corporation's request.